Spartacus (The Farm album): Reception and legacy

-Opinion was split on the quality of Spartacus' songwriting.
+Critical opinion was split on the quality of Spartacus' songwriting.
 While noting that a few of the songs had been previously released, Andrew Collins of NME wrote that it was "as solid as a rock record, yet roomy enough to accommodate" experimentation on tracks such as "Hearts & Minds" and "Tell the Story".
-Stanley, in a review for Melody Maker praised the band for having "the most astute lyrics" out of their contemporaries, however, "it's that much sadder that this LP is worthy but dull".
-Doug Iverson of Toledo Blade felt that aside from the first two singles, "it's doubly disappointing that Spartacus [...] is so lame".
+Stanley, in a review for Melody Maker, praised the band for having "the most astute lyrics" out of their contemporaries, making "it[] that much sadder that this LP is worthy but dull".
+Doug Iverson of Toledo Blade felt that aside from the first two singles, "it's doubly disappointing that Spartacus ... is so lame".
 In a review for Select, writer Graham Linehan countered this by stating that it "keeps you alert and live.
 There's very little filler, very few signs of exhaustion".
-He went on to praise the songwriting quality and mention that their "honey appreciation of what a song danceable and memorable guarantees them a longer shelf-life than most".
+He went on to praise the songwriting quality and stated that their "honey appreciation of what [makes] a song danceable and memorable guarantees them a longer shelf-life than most".
 The staff at St. Petersburg Times thought the band set themselves apart from "most of the other '70s revivalists, however, by being so darn serious", taking their "big-haired beat and avocado-harvest gold tones to heart".

-Some reviewers viewed the Farm as being superior than the baggy tag let on.
-Erlewine wrote that the album was "one of the more ridiculous by-products of baggy, [...] yet very little of its charm, character, or substance".
+Erlewine wrote that the album was "one of the more ridiculous by-products of baggy, ... yet [with] very little of its charm, character, or substance".
 He added that since the genre was "never about substance, this is particularly damning".
 Gary Crossing of Record Mirror echoed a similar statement, praising the band's creativity, remarking that Spartacus was "conclusive proof that the Farm are more than just another baggy band".
 Journalist John Harris, writing in Sounds, said that when compared to their contemporaries, the Farm were "older, wiser, and in far greater command of a killer commercial sensibility" as Spartacus conveys "final confirmation of their sharp musical suss".

 Spartacus topped the UK Albums Chart after its first week of release.
-It was Album of the Month in Select Magazine, and included in Vox magazine's 50 Albums of 1991 list.
+It was Album of the Month in Select, and included in Vox magazine's 50 Albums of 1991 list.
 The NME placed the album at number 32 in their list of the Top 50 Albums of 1991.
 In 1998, Melody Maker considered it the 20th worst album of all time.
 In 2014, journalist John Robb wrote that "All Together Now" was "not only a great anthemic and uniting pop record, it also came out" during "one of those rare periods when people felt optimistic and [the song] soundtracked this, add[ing] a poignant working class memory".